Karpman-Consulting/eQUEST-229RPDGenerator/README.md

 # eQUEST-229RPDGenerator
 This repository provides the application and source code for a compliance wizard which allows users to select eQUEST/DOE2 files, enter additional compliance details, and create and pre-validate RPD json files for use with the ASHRAE Standard 229 Ruleset Checking Tool (RCT).

+**Please note that this project is currently in its initial stages of development.
+It is not yet operational for practical use.
+We are actively working on its development and enhancement.
+Contributions, suggestions, and feedback are welcome as we progress towards a fully functional version.
+Stay tuned for updates and feel free to explore the existing codebase.**

 ## About ASHRAE 229P

 ASHRAE Standard 229P is a proposed standard entitled "Protocols for Evaluating Ruleset Implementation in Building Performance Modeling Software".
 To learn more about the title/scope/purpose and status of the proposed standard development visit the standards project committee site at [ASHRAE SPC 229](http://spc229.ashraepcs.org/).